Roba1993/rzw/README.md

+# Under heavy reconstruction
+Try on your own risk! - The example is outdated

 # Rusty Z-Wave

 The `rzw` crate provides a native functionality to control a Z-Wave network over a USB Z-Wave dongle.
 It's completely written in Rust to ensure safety and performance.